cirodri1/fiber-data_records/README.md

 # fiber-data_records
-This repository contains the codes used in the processing of 12 dietary fiber intervention studies with health humans
+This repository contains the codes used in the processing of 12 dietary fiber intervention studies with healthy humans